Cave diving: History

+One of the earliest known cave dives was a freedive in 1922 by Norbert Casteret in the Montespan cave, France.

 Jacques-Yves Cousteau, co-inventor of the first commercially successful open circuit scuba equipment, was the world's first open circuit scuba cave diver.
-However, many cave divers penetrated caves prior to the advent of scuba with surface supplied breathing apparatus through the use of umbilical hoses and compressors.
-SCUBA diving in all its forms, including cave-diving, has advanced in earnest since Cousteau introduced the Aqua-Lung in 1943.
+However, many cave divers penetrated caves prior to the advent of scuba with surface supplied breathing apparatus through the use of air hoses and compressors.
+Scuba diving in all its forms, including cave-diving, has advanced in earnest since Cousteau introduced the Aqua-Lung in 1943.

 Two regions have had particular influence on cave-diving techniques and equipment due to their very different cave-diving environments.
 These are the United Kingdom, and the United States, mainly Florida.

+Records

+On January 6, 2024, Xavier Méniscus broke the cave diving record by reaching a depth of 312 metres in the Font Estramar chasm, in Salses-le-Château, France.
+The previous record of 308 m was held by Frédéric Swierczynski, and before that by Xavier Méniscus at 286 m, on 30 December 2019, both also at Font Estramar cave.
+Before that, Nuno Gomes had descended to 282 m at Boesmansgat in South Africa.